Notify me

 The Transition Of Focus From Simple Symbols To Complex Reality

 To summarize it briefly, all visual art before abstract art focused on objects with names, such as people, places, animals etc. And the focus of music until the 20th Century was on notes, which are symbols for sounds.
-To put it more precisely, after more than a thousand years of being based on a focus on concepts which can described by very simple data, to a focus on things which need very much more complex sets of data to represent them effectively.
+To put it more precisely, after more than a thousand years of being based on a focus on concepts which can described by very simple data, it can now often have a focus on things which need very much more complex sets of data to represent them effectively.

 An example of mathematics in art, after this revolution, is fractal art, such as the 3D Mandelbulb fractal: